zingaya/zbx_mysql_userconnections/README.md

 Macro {$MYSQL.CONNSTRING} is using the MariaDB driver: /usr/lib64/libmaodbc.so \
 Be sure to check which driver you have installed on your server/proxy, and correct the path and filename accordingly.
 And modify the string on "Server=" with the IP or FQDN of the database server.

-There are no triggers depoyed as I only wanted this to analyze and help our Devs and DBAs to debug, but you are free to add and contribute.
+There are no triggers depoyed as I only wanted this to analyze and help our Devs and DBAs to debug, but you are free to add and contribute.\
+The main query returns many columns.
+I used only a few (time, command string, count), but you can add more items using JSONpath.
+Check the other items, on the preprocessing, to have an example.

 Note: To keep it simple and compatible with many Mysql versions I use `information_schema.processlist`, but will be deprecated after Mysql 8.4.
 Just change both item and discovery rule to use `performance_schema.processlist` in case you need it.